NIH Clinical Center Search the Studies: Study Number, Study Title

 Subjects must meet all of the following inclusion criteria to be eligible to participate in this study:

--ALS diagnosed as probable, laboratory-supported probable or definite according to the World Federation of Neurology El Escorial revised criteria32 as determined by a neurologist with neuromuscular subspecialty training.
+ALS diagnosed as probable, laboratory-supported probable or definite according to the World Federation of Neurology El Escorial revised criteria as determined by a neurologist with neuromuscular subspecialty training.

 EXCLUSION CRITERIA: